 Is it time for a change?
 Are you looking to move your talents to a new employer, but are intimidated by the interview process?
 Do you have any job interviews lined up in the new year, or are you having difficulty even getting one?
 Are you adept at the interview process but struggle when it comes to the negotiation stage?
+Are you looking for solid sales job interview tips?

 In this episode of INSIDE Inside Sales, Darryl speaks with Richard Harris, the sought after and accomplished head of The Harris Consulting Group.
 Darryl and Richard discuss 5 segments of the job interview process, offering up tips and advice that can help you secure your next posting.
 They also reveal tips for asking the questions that are important to you, as well as how to leverage recruiters, and optimizing your LinkedIn profile.
 If you are even thinking about branching out, you really should check out this fantastic episode of INSIDE Inside Sales!